 Alkaptonuria can result in discoloured sweat, which can stain clothes and cause some people to have blue or black speckled areas of skin.
 Nails may also turn a bluish or brownish colour.

 The skin colour changes are most obvious on areas exposed to the sun and where sweat glands are found – the cheeks, forehead, armpits and genital area.

 If the bones and muscles around the lungs become stiff, it can prevent the chest expanding and lead to shortness of breath or difficulty breathing.

 Heart, kidney and prostate problems

-Deposits of homogentisic acid around heart valves can cause them to harden and turn brittle and black.
+Deposits of homogentisic acid around heart valves can cause them to narrow, harden and turn brittle and black.
 Blood vessels can also become stiff and weaken.